Morocco with Kids | 15 Top Things To Do And See

 A one humped camel looking in a desert in Morocco.

-Our kids’ top spots were identifying storks that make huge nests atop mosques and wild camels by the roadside.
+Our kids’ favourite spots were the storks that make huge nests on top of the mosques and the wild camels by the roadside.

-Whether trekking through the Atlas Mountains, exploring national parks, embarking on a desert safari or a road trip, families can enjoy unforgettable encounters with animals in their natural habitats.
+Whether you’re trekking through the Atlas Mountains, exploring national parks, embarking on a desert safari or taking a road trip, you’ll have unforgettable encounters with wild animals in their natural habitats.

 14. Rock Climb In Todra Gorge